-Deferred contributions of \$60,000 (2019 - \$Nil) represent funds restricted for use in the 2020/21 Middle School Programme received by Endeavour prior to the year end.
+Deferred contributions of \$135,918 (2021- \$119,451) represent funds restricted for use in the 2022/23 Middle School Programme and for the use of scholarships for students and Springboard graduates, received by Endeavour prior to the year end.

 5. Financial instruments and risk management